lelloc/doc-admin/content/processes-automation/process-management.rst

    Book Ordering - Add User Task Activity Dialog

 To assign fields to the user task activity dialog simple drag the required field from the *Available Fields* pool and drop into the *Assigned Fields* pool.
-The order in the *Assigned Fields* pool is the order as the fields will have in the screen, to modify the order simply drag and drop the field within the pool to rearrange it in the correct place.
+The order in the *Assigned Fields* pool is the order as the fields will have in the screen.
+To modify the order simply drag and drop the field within the pool to rearrange it in the correct place.

 In this example we will use:

-- *Article* field for comments.
+- ``Article`` field for comments.
-- *DynamicField_Title*, *DynamicField_Author*, *DynamicField_ISBN* fields for the data to be collected for the order.
+- ``DynamicField_Title``, ``DynamicField_Author``, ``DynamicField_ISBN`` fields for the data to be collected for the order.
-- *DynamicField_Status* with the possibility to choose *Approval*.
+- ``DynamicField_Status`` with the possibility to choose *Approval*.

 Drag these fields from the *Available Fields* pool and drop into the *Assigned Fields* pool.

 .. note::

-   In this screen all the dynamic fields has the prefix *DynamicField_* as in *DynamicField_Title*.
-Do not confuse with the field *Title* that is the ticket title.
+   In this screen all dynamic fields has the prefix ``DynamicField_`` as in ``DynamicField_Title``.
+Do not confuse with the field ``Title`` that is the ticket title.

 .. figure:: images/process-management-book-ordering-04-user-task-activity-dialog-fields.png
    :alt: Book Ordering - Add User Task Activity Dialog Fields

    Book Ordering - Add User Task Activity Dialog Fields

 As soon as the fields are dropped into the *Assigned Fields* pool another popup screen is shown with some details about the field.
-We will leave the default options and only for *Article* fields we should make sure that the *Communication Channel* field is set to *OTRS* and that the *Is visible for customer* is not checked.
+We will leave the default options and only for ``Article`` fields we should make sure that the *Communication Channel* field is set to *OTRS* and that the *Is visible for customer* is not checked.

  .. figure:: images/process-management-book-ordering-05-user-task-activity-dialog-fields-edit.png
    :alt: Book Ordering - Edit User Task Activity Dialog Fields